Thorington/text-analyzer/README.md

 ## Description

-_This page asks the user a series of questions to determine which programming language they should learn: Go, Ruby, or Python.
+This page asks the user a series of questions to determine which programming language they should learn: Go, Ruby, or Python.

 ## Setup/Installation Requirements

-* Clone this repository to your desktop.
+* Clone this repository to your desktop
-* Navigate to the top level of the directory.
+* Navigate to the top level of the directory
-* Open index.html in your browser.
+* Open index.html in your browser

 ## Known Bugs

-* No known bugs.
+* No known bugs

 ## License